Are you looking for tips for a road trip with a newborn baby?

 Wipes are essential on your trip to clean those spit-ups and sick-ups.
 There have been occasions where I have really needed a wipe to hand but I’d left them in the trunk… Keep them to hand!

 I’d also advise keeping them in the seat or door pocket and bringing something to put the used ones in.

-Muslins are also great for everything – cleaning up, an extra blanket, comforter for the baby and to drape over my shoulder when I am breast feeding in public.
-I found the larger ones, nearing on a metre squared, to be the most versatile.
+Muslins are also great for everything – cleaning up, an extra blanket, a comforter for the baby, and to drape over my shoulder when I am breastfeeding in public.
+I found the larger ones, nearing a meter squared, to be the most versatile.

 9. PACK A BABY CARRIER AND A BUGGY

 A baby carrier is so useful when you get to a service station or when taking a break on your road trip.